Kanga-Who/home-assistant/Supervised Install on Raspberry Pi OS.md

 ## Installing Home Assistant Supervised on Raspberry Pi OS

 This guide will help you to install Home Assistant Supervised on a Raspberry Pi.
-This guide has been tested on a Raspberry Pi 3b+ and should also work for other Raspberry Pi's.
+This guide has been tested on a Raspberry Pi 3b+ and Raspberry Pi 4 4gb, and should also work for other Raspberry Pi's.

-:warning: Please keep in mind that currently **this installation method is not officially supported** by the Home Assistant team, and therefore you are responsible for updating and managing updates and security on the base OS, no offical support will be offered.
+:warning: Please keep in mind that currently **this installation method is not officially supported** by the Home Assistant team, and therefore you are responsible for updating and managing updates and security on the base OS, no official support will be offered.
 This install method may cease to work at any time, so use at your own risk.
+If you would like to run an officially supported Supervised install on you Pi, please see [this guide](https://community.home-assistant.io/t/installing-home-assistant-supervised-on-a-raspberry-pi-with-debian-10/247116) using Debian 10 as the OS.

-In this guide, you will be using Raspberry Pi OS (Formally named Raspbian) as the operating system.
+In this guide, you will be using Raspberry Pi OS (formally named Raspbian) as the operating system.
 This type of installation is what is called “headless” and after the installation is complete, you will not need to have a keyboard, mouse or monitor attached (although you can if you prefer).
 You will manage and update the machine via terminal commands.

 *What is Home Assistant Supervised?*

 Home Assistant is a full UI managed home automation ecosystem that runs Home Assistant Core, the Home Assistant Supervisor and add-ons.
 It comes pre-installed on Home Assistant OS, but can be installed on any Linux system.
 It leverages Docker, which is managed by the Home Assistant Supervisor plus the added benefit of dozens of add-ons (think app store) that work natively inside the Home Assistant environment.

 If you are new to Home Assistant, you can now proceed to Step 1.
-If you have an existing Home Assistant installation and need to know how to back up your current configuration, please see the document  *Backing up and Restoring your configuration* located  [HERE](https://github.com/Kanga-Who/home-assistant/blob/master/Backup%20and%20restore%20your%20config.md)
+If you have an existing Home Assistant installation and need to know how to back up your current configuration, please see the document  *Backing up and Restoring your configuration* located  [HERE](https://github.com/Kanga-Who/home-assistant/blob/53ac6a3e77e3654a4f5835bde7cef91493cc08a0/Backup%20and%20restore%20your%20config.md)

 ## Section 1 – Install Raspberry Pi OS